Human Population, Land Use, and Residential Development Report

 Percent Full-time Residents

-Of private land acreage, about half is in agricultural parcels, one quarter is in residential parcels, and one quarter remains undeveloped.
+Of private land acreage, about 45 percent is in agricultural parcels, 28 percent is in residential parcels, and 25 percent remains undeveloped (and the remaining 2 percent is in other land use types).

 Land Use Category Over Time